International-Data-Spaces-Association/IDSA-Rulebook/005_Roles.md

 # Roles

 ## Technical Role - Participant
 As established in the chapter on [Layers](004_Layers.md) the only technical role is the **Participant**.
+In this Rulebook, a **Participant** denotes the technical role that represents a legal organization (not a natural person) and is capable of operating the required software agents; where an individual acts, they do so as a legal entity or via an organization that represents them.
 However, there are many different roles possible in the economic and legislative layers of a data space.
 This chapter explains the most important ones.

 ## Data Space Governance Authority